saschagrunert/kubernix/README.md

 [INFO  kubernix] Cleaning up
 ```

-Please note that the directory where all the data is stored (per default
+Please note that the directory where all the data is stored is not being
-`$PWD/kubernix`) is not being removed after the exit of KuberNix.
-This means
+removed after the exit of KuberNix.
+This means that you're still able to
-that you're still able to access the log and configuration files for further
+access the log and configuration files for further processing.
-processing.

 ### Configuration